lpn-plant/lpntpm-docs/docs/LPC_Additional_LPC_Cycles.md

 + START has value: 0000b
 + CYCTYPE has values: 0100b or 0110b

-And we also see that whole `Memory R/W` cycle has a length of 21 (read) or 17 (write) clock cycles.
-The field Address on LAD bus is longer compared to `I/O` cycles.
+And we also see that whole Memory R/W cycle has a length of 21 (read) or 17 (write) clock cycles.
+The field Address on LAD bus is longer compared to I/O cycles.

-## Changes in the "LPC Host" implementation regarding the handling of `Memory R/W` cycles
+## Changes in the LPC Host implementation regarding the handling of Memory R/W cycles

 1. First, we added the `ctrl_memory_cycle_i` input signal to the `lpc_host` port list - see in code: